shivannis/xandr-docs-public/xandr-docs/articles/invest/server-side-conversion-pixels.md

 1. Click through the ad and see the token populate in the URL.

-1. Copy the token from the http header and fire it back to Xandr using the command line.
+1. Copy the token from the http header and fire it back to Microsoft Advertising using the command line.
 The call for this looks like

     ``` pre
     curl --verbose -L 'https://sspx-router.adnxs.com/sspx?id=78874&sspdata=nym1CJjYiJ3oq6LkMxACGIHey7vM0vGDRyIJMTAuMS4xMi42KAE.'